snabbco/snabb/README.md

 22. make more modular, started with netlink and arch specific but needs more.
 23. udev (uses netlink)
 24. netlink listen for events
+25. fix fs specific mount ops so can round-trip mounts